AbdnCHDS/guidebook/README.md

 When you get approval from the reviewer, merge the pull request and delete the branch (this closes the issue).
 **Success!!** :balloon::balloon::balloon: Well done!
 And thank you :smiley:

-## Participation Guidelines

-This project adheres to a [code of conduct](CODE_OF_CONDUCT.md).
-By participating, you are expected to uphold this code.
-Please report unacceptable behaviour to [Dimitra](https://github.com/dblana).